 Along with his active performance schedule, Mr. Sachs serves as Chairman of the Brass Division and Head of the Trumpet Department at the Cleveland Institute of Music.
 Since Fall of 2018, he is also a member of the Trumpet Faculty at the Bienen School of Music at Northwestern University.
-In addition to serving on the faculty of leading summer festivals, including the Aspen Music Festival, Blekinge International Brass Academy, Domaine Forget, Eastern Music Festival, Grand Tetons Music Festival, National Brass Symposium, National Orchestral Institute, Summer Brass Institute, and Summit Brass, Mr. Sachs regularly presents master classes and workshops at conservatories and major universities throughout the United States, Europe and Asia as a clinician for the Conn-Selmer Company (makers of Bach trumpets).
+In addition to serving on the faculty of leading summer festivals, including the Aspen Music Festival, Blekinge International Brass Academy, Domaine Forget, Eastern Music Festival, Grand Tetons Music Festival, National Brass Symposium, National Orchestral Institute, Summer Brass Institute, and Summit Brass, Mr. Sachs regularly presents master classes and workshops at conservatories and major universities throughout the United States, Europe, and Asia as a clinician for the Conn-Selmer Company (makers of Bach trumpets).
 At the invitation of Sir Georg Solti, he served as Principal Trumpet/Instructor in the Solti Orchestral Project at Carnegie Hall.
-He is the author of http://canadaonlinebuzz.accountant buy prescription drugs from canada Daily Fundamentals for the Trumpet and online pharmacies Mahler: Symphonic Works, Complete Trumpet Parts, both published by the International Music Company.
-Additionally, Mr. Sachs has also written http://tadalafil.accountant 14 Duets for Trumpet and Trombone, co-authored with Principal Trombone of the New York Philharmonic Joseph Alessi, as well as contributed forewords to Rafael Mendez’s order Prelude to Brass Playing and http://thatarelegit.accountant canadian pharmacy online The Herbert L. Clarke Collection, all published by Carl Fischer Music.
-His most recent project, The Orchestral Trumpet, a 176-page comprehensive book and CD overview of standard orchestral trumpet repertoire.
+He is the author of Daily Fundamentals for the Trumpet and Mahler: Symphonic Works, Complete Trumpet Parts, both published by the International Music Company.
+Additionally, Mr. Sachs has also written 14 Duets for Trumpet and Trombone, co-authored with Principal Trombone of the New York Philharmonic Joseph Alessi, as well as contributed forewords to Rafael Mendez’s Prelude to Brass Playing and The Herbert L. Clarke Collection, all published by Carl Fischer Music.
+His most recent project, The Orchestral Trumpet, is a 176-page comprehensive book and CD overview of standard orchestral trumpet repertoire.
 From 2008-2014 Michael Sachs served as editor of the “Inside the Orchestra Section” column for the International Trumpet Guild journal.
 Mr. Sachs has also recently been extensively involved in the acoustic design and play testing for the creation of the new Artisan line of Bach Stradivarius trumpets, and most recently in 2018-19 the new 190 Bach Stradivarius C Trumpet and new 25M leadpipe.